OlgaSushkova/Wave-Train-Analysis/README.md

 Please select the "true" value in the "save_figures" value if you need to save figures;

-Please select the "true" value in the "save_flash_diagrams" value if you need to save wave train diagrams (this option must have "true" value to reproducing our method);
+Please select the "true" value in the "save_flash_diagrams" value if you need to save wave train diagrams (this option must have a "true" value to reproducing our method);

 Please select the "true" value in the "save_wavelet_matrices" value if you need to save wavelet matrices;